MichaelHallik/MichaelHallik.github.io/_pages/blogarchive.md

 ---
 layout: default
-title: Blog posts - By subject
+title: Blog posts - By topic

 ---

 # {{ page.title }}

-Click a subject in the list to see all related posts.
+Click a topic in the list to see all related posts.
 <br><br>
-The list is sorted in terms of the number of occurences of the subjects within the collection of posts.
+The list is sorted in terms of the number of occurences of the topics within the collection of posts.
+So, the topic at position 1 has the most blog posts related to it.

 {% include archive.html %}